ton03/env/README.md

-# Ton Environment
+# Ton's Environment

-Aliases and stuff
+Here lies stuff that helps with my productivity

 Feel free to copy and use whatever you want `:)`